ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## You have to configure your new Debian VM

 Now you have a functional Debian VM but, as you did with your Proxmox VE host, it needs to be configured.
-This chapter will show you most of the same setup procedures detailed between the [**G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources%2C%20updates%20and%20extra%20tools.md) and [**G016**](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md) chapters, but in an condensed manner.
+This chapter will show you most of the same setup procedures detailed in the chapters between [**G003**](G003%20-%20Host%20configuration%2001%20~%20Apt%20sources%2C%20updates%20and%20extra%20tools.md) and [**G016**](G016%20-%20Host%20optimization%2002%20~%20Disabling%20the%20transparent%20hugepages.md), but in an condensed manner.
 It will also add some extra steps needed for setting up particular aspects on this VM.

 ## Suggestion about the IP organization within your LAN